Brooks Lodge Review and Katmai Bear Viewing Guide

 - Each person is allowed 1 application.

-- If planning to visit Brooks Falls during the month of July, you are limited to 3 nights.
-Any reservation including a night in July is limited to 3 nights.
+- If planning to visit Brooks Falls in July or September, you are limited to 3 nights.
+Any reservation including a night in July or September is limited to 3 nights.
 So if you are staying July 31, August 1, 2, you are limited to 3 nights.
-There are NO limits for June, August, and September.
+There are NO limits for June or August.

 - Parties are limited to 20 people and 5 rooms.